fictzio/rpg-markdown/examples/interactive-fiction.md

 sleep: 0

-{name} is a sleepy little boy.
-He is so sleepy that he never takes of his pyjamas.
-Right now, {name} is VERY sleepy.
-He is watching has favourite show but his eyes are just SO HEAVY.
+{name} is a sleepy little boy. {pronoun} is so sleepy that {pronoun} never takes of his pyjamas.
+Right now, {name} is VERY sleepy. {pronoun} is watching has favourite show but his eyes are just SO HEAVY.

 [Take a short nap on the sofa](#nap)